rstyczynski/pmaker/README.md

 pmaker-test-4 ansible_user=pmaker host_type=application
 ```

-Plese note that apart of regular Ansible ones pmaker uses two more variables:
+Plese note that apart of regular Ansible varibles pmaker uses two more ones:
 1. public_ip is used to keep track of external public addresses of jump servers.
 It's mainly used for user notification after account creation.
 2. host_type is used to execute various sections of configuration flows for diferent host types.
 For now it's not possible to set sudoers on non application hosts

 # Installation

-Pacemaker is an open source project hosted at github.
+Pacemaker is an open source project hosted on github.
 To install, one clones the repository using git, and runs setup.sh script.

 ```
 sudo yum install -y  git